 If downlink signalling or user data is pending to be sent over non-3GPP access, the 5GMM entity in the AMF shall indicate the lower layer that the paging is due to signalling or user data associated to non-3GPP access.

-Upon reception of a paging indication, the UE shall stop the timer T3346, if running, and shall initiate the service request procedure over 3GPP access as specified in subclauses 5.6.1.
+Upon reception of a paging indication, the UE shall stop the timer T3346, if running, and shall initiate:

+- a service request procedure over 3GPP access to respond to the paging as specified in subclauses 5.6.1; or

+- a mobility registration updating procedure over 3GPP access to respond to the paging as specified in subclauses 5.5.1.3.

 The network shall stop timer T3513 for the paging procedure when an integrity-protected response is received from the UE and successfully integrity checked by the network.
 If the response received is not integrity protected, or the integrity check is unsuccessful, timer T3513 for the paging procedure shall be kept running.

 Upon expiry of timer T3513, the network may reinitiate paging.